gajdipajti/thorlabs-ldc-arduino/README.md

  * There is also a build.
  * Create the second arduino driver: ldc500sh

-# Graphical User Interface in LabView 14.
+# Graphical User Interface in LabView 2014 (now it is updated to 2017).
 ![](./UI.png)

 # Coherent Sapphire 488mW GUI: